There are two broad categories of file-based CONNECT tables. Inward and Outward. They are described below.

 When an ALTER TABLE is issued, it just modifies the table definition accordingly without changing the data.
 ALTER can be used safely to, for instance, modify options such as MAPPED, HUGE or READONLY but with extreme care when modifying column definitions or order options because some column options such as FLAG should also be modified or may become wrong.

 Changing the table type with ALTER often makes no sense.
 But many suspicious alterations can be acceptable if they are just meant to correct an existing wrong definition.

-Translating a CONNECT table to another engine is fine but the opposite is forbidden when the target CONNECT table is not table based or when its data file exists (because when the target table data cannot change and if the source table is dropped, the table data would be lost).
-However it can be done to create a new file-based tables when its file does not exist or is void.
+Translating a CONNECT table to another engine is fine but the opposite is forbidden when the target CONNECT table is not table based or when its data file exists (because when the target table data cannot be changed and if the source table is dropped, the table data would be lost).
+However, it can be done to create a new file-based tables when its file does not exist or is void.

 Creating or dropping indexes is accepted because it does not modify the table data.
 However, it is often unsafe to do it with an ALTER TABLE statement that does other modifications.

 Of course, all changes are acceptable for empty tables.

 Note: Using outward tables requires the FILE privilege.

 A special type of file-based CONNECT tables are “inward” tables.
 They are file-based tables whose file name is not specified in the CREATE TABLE statement (no file_name option).

 Their file will be located in the current database directory and their name